 Hilary earned a BFA in Writing, Literature and Publishing from Emerson College, with a concentration in Children’s Writing and Illustration.
 From 2002–2012, she managed The Spirit of ’76 Bookstore & Card Shop in Marblehead, MA.

-She is the Assistant Director of Summer Art Barn, an art camp for kids in grades 2-8, and is the forthcoming co-author of a collection of 53 children’s art projects, published by Storey Publishing.
-The book will be out September 17, 2019.
+She is the Assistant Director of Summer Art Barn, an art camp for kids in grades 2-8, and is the co-author of Art Sparks: Draw, Paint, Make, and Get Creative with 53 Amazing Projects!, published by Storey Publishing and available September 17, 2019.
+You can preorder a copy through your local independent bookstore here.

 To read more about her creative process and the business of being an artist, you can read her interview with the cultural journal The Orris.

 Hilary lives in Montague, Massachusetts, with her husband, potter Isaac Jude Snell, her grumpy old cat, and at least one rescue hedgehog.